AlgyJr/ios_guides/Application-Architecture.md

 Most applications you write for iOS will use a model-view-controller (MVC) architecture similar to the one described by Apple [here][applemvc].
-This is a proven design that helps to break up your application into managable parts with clean separation of concerns.
+This is a proven design that helps to break up your application into manageable parts with clean separation of concerns.
 What follows is a description of how each part of MVC typically applies in iOS programming.